-To my great surprise, a few weeks later he was in town and stopped by for a brew.
+A few weeks later, we were able to meet in person when he stopped by for a brew!
 I showed him some of my work around Raleigh, and he asked me if we threw coins into our stonework here.
 He said it was an old tradition dating back to Roman times.
-As superstitious as he was, I don't recall my Italian grandfather doing this though.
-My cousins and I spent memorable summers working for him as teenagers in Pennsylvania.
+As superstitious as he was, I don't recall my Italian grandfather throwing anything into his masonry work.
+My cousins and I spent some memorable summers working for him as teenagers in Pennsylvania.

-There's a long and interesting history of including offerings like grain and wine in building projects, as well as animal and even human sacrifices.
-In modern times, coins have become an easy way for stonemasons to leave their mark.
+There's a long and interesting history of including offerings, such as grain, wine, animals and yes, even human sacrifices, in building projects.
+In modern times, coins have thankfully become an easy way for stonemasons to leave their mark.

 Recently, there were a couple of news stories about finding old coins in stonework.
 The BBC reported that two Georgian coins dated 1804 were discovered during a church restoration in Worcestershire, England.
 They had been carefully placed in a buttress eighty feet up in the church tower.
 The church plans to display the old silver coins and will replace them with new 2011 coins.
 What's the exact location of the new coins?
 Well, that's the stonemason's secret.